 You must have an SMS plan or a data plan with Southern Linc to text to 911 in the areas where PSAPs are able to receive texts.

-As indicated in the map above, a limited number of PSAPs in Southern Linc’s coverage area have enabled receipt of texts-to-911 at this time.
+As indicated in the map above, a limited number of PSAPs in Southern Linc' coverage area have enabled receipt of texts-to-911 at this time.
 Some PSAPs have enabled the preferred IP-based text-to-911 solutions.
-However, other PSAPs have opted to receive texts-to-911 via the TTY solution, which has flaws.
-Among other limitations, the TTY solution is very slow; it has limited character sets; it has a number of error handling issues; and most of today’s text savvy wireless users have not encountered this technology.
+However, other PSAPs have opted to receive text-to-911 via the TTY solution, which has flaws.
+Among other limitations, as an interim SMS text-to-911 solution, the TTY solution is very slow; it has limited character sets; it has a number of error handling issues; and most of today’s text savvy wireless users have not encountered this technology.
 Nevertheless, Southern Linc will implement the needed capabilities within six months of notice from any of the remaining PSAPs once they are ready and capable of receiving texts to 911.

 Links to more Interim SMS Text-to-911 Information:

 What You Need to Know About Text-to-911